Registration

 • aff_metric (string) – the metric for the affine part (GC, mattes, meansquares)

-• aff_sampling (scalar) – the nbins or radius parameter for the syn metric
+• aff_sampling (scalar) – number of bins for the mutual information metric

 • syn_metric (string) – the metric for the syn part (CC, mattes, meansquares, demons)